menzerath/webcrawler/README.md

 # WebCrawler
-This is a simple, recursive Java Web-Crawler for internal and external links on a specific website, which creates a simple XML-file including the found pages.
+This is a simple, recursive Java Web-Crawler for internal and external links and images on a specific website, which creates a simple XML-file including the found pages.
 While it attempts to crawl through any website and find new links, it won't crawl a site multiple times or try to crawl a downloadable file.

 **Important:** Crawling may take some time and use many server-resources.
 Be careful!